IKFKirchner/FakeNews_Archive/README.md

-# The persistene of false narratives
+# The persistence of false narratives

 ## Why did I collect this data?